adityaaa82/expense-tracker/README.md

 # Expense Tracker

-A simple full-stack finance tracker that helps monitor income and expenses with visual insights.
+A simple full-stack expense tracker that helps monitor income and expenses with visual insights.

 ## Overview
 The app lets users record, edit, and categorize transactions, then view totals and comparisons through responsive charts.